rijutawagh04/Lending-Club-Loan-Exploratory-Data-Analysis/README.md

 credit_age: This variable shows the duration since when the user is using credit.
 It is calculated by subtracting the first date when credit was checked from the date when credit/loan was issued.

-Part 4: Exploratory Data Analysis
+# Part 4: Exploratory Data Analysis
-1. Analysis 1: Loan volume trends by loan grade and year.
+# 1.Analysis 1: Loan volume trends by loan grade and year.
 Loan grade tells us how riskier the loan is.
 Loan grade A is least risky  and Loan G is the highest.
 There is rapid increase in Loan B and E grade.
 Grade will be an important parameter to determine if the person is going to default loan.

 ![alt tag](https://github.com/rijutawagh04/Lending-Club-Loan-Exploratory-Data-Analysis/blob/master/gradetrends.PNG)

-2. Analysis 2: Analysis of trends in loan amount vs year Increase in loan amount issued rapidly.
+# 2.Analysis 2: Analysis of trends in loan amount vs year
+Increase in loan amount issued rapidly.
 There was a downfall during 2008-2010 due to economic depression.

 ![alt tag](https://github.com/rijutawagh04/Lending-Club-Loan-Exploratory-Data-Analysis/blob/master/final/images/timeseries.png)

  Loan metrics by state showing the following:
 1. Average balance per borrower
 2. Average Employment term per borrower
 3. Average annual income per borrower